yoavg/nlp2024-2025/ass1/README.md

 **What To Submit:**
 Hand in your grammar (commented) as a file named `grammar4`.
 The first line of `grammar4` must be a comment, including the letters of the two phenomena you chose to implement, separated by space.
-Example `# b f:
+Example `# b f`:

 Submit 50 random generated sentences from your grammar in `grammar4.gen`.